 Rockstar has proved itself at converting a massive single-player game into a lively online experience, as shown in the launch of GTA Online in 2013, which has become almost as massive a phenomenon as the mainline GTA V game it spun off from.

-So what can you expect from Red Dead Online, and when does the beta actually start?
+So what can you expect from Red Dead Online, and how can you access it?

 Cut to the chase

 - What is Red Dead Online?
 The online component of Rockstar's open-world Western